Best-rated Fibre Broadband Providers

 Our review compares providers that offer standalone fibre broadband on customer satisfaction, so you can discover what other Kiwis think about our compared fibre broadband providers before you sign on with one of them.
 Think of it like asking hundreds of your closest friends and family which fibre broadband provider they think is best!

-Canstar Blue surveyed 2279 Kiwis who have an account with a fibre broadband provider and asked for their feedback on their broadband provider.
+Canstar Blue surveyed 2576 Kiwis who have an account with a fibre broadband provider and asked for their feedback on their broadband provider.

-• The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.
+• The outcomes reported in these ratings are measured via PureProfile’s accredited online research panel.

 Respondents rate their satisfaction with their providers from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

-• Overall Satisfaction: measures consumer satisfaction with a provider as an individual score NOT a combined total of all criteria.
+• Overall satisfaction: measures consumer satisfaction with a provider as an individual score NOT a combined total of all criteria.

-• Bill Clarity: bills provides accurate details of broadband usage and costs, so it’s easy to work out if you’re on the correct plan for your needs.
+• Bill clarity: bills provides accurate details of broadband usage and costs, so it’s easy to work out if you’re on the correct plan for your needs.

-• Clarity of Contract: the contract for the broadband service is written in plain English and the services provided are easy to understand.
+• Clarity of contract: the contract for the broadband service is written in plain English and the services provided are easy to understand.

-• Customer Service: the customer service provided by the broadband provider is helpful, prompt and of a high standard.
+• Customer service: the customer service provided by the broadband provider is helpful, prompt and of a high standard.

-• Flexibility of Contract: the broadband provider’s contract offers flexibility when it comes to changing or cancelling the broadband service.
+• Flexibility of contract: the broadband provider’s contract offers flexibility when it comes to changing or cancelling the broadband service.

-• Network Performance: the fibre broadband service is consistently fast and stable.
+• Network performance: the fibre broadband service is consistently fast and stable.

-• Value for Money: the broadband provider offers great value for money when comparing services and extras with price.
+• Value for money: the broadband provider offers great value for money when comparing services and extras with price.

 The winning brand is the one that receives the highest Overall Satisfaction rating once all the scores from the Overall Satisfaction criteria are combined and averaged.